brege/aoife/docs/next-tasks.md

 4. **Custom Entry Extension**
    Adapt the existing “add a movie” custom input form so that it also works for books and albums, ensuring manual creation is first‑class across types.

+#### Summary

+The project's near‑term path is clear: add support for books and music, use their differences to drive real architectural improvements, and maintain the flexibility of custom media creation.
+Once these steps are complete, the foundation will be strong enough to revisit secondary categories like TV shows or games without risking brittle code or wasted design effort.

 ---

+### Logging & API Foundation

+- [x] Port `oshea`'s centralized logging system
+- [x] Browser→server log streaming via Vite middleware
+- [x] Real-time terminal visibility of user actions

+Track events, not keystrokes.

+- [x] Poster selection changes (different poster chosen)
+- [x] Hamburger menu selections
+- [x] Header bar title changes (if user modifies **aoife**)
+- [ ] Grid operations (add/remove items)
+- [ ] Any UI state changes affecting user experience

+The important patterns to follow from **oshea**, in addition to the centralized logging system, is to use the formatters and build on the output adapter.
+There are several reasons to do this:

+- **It provides communication in text visual changes from the UI.**
+- **It provides a foundation for automated testing.**
+- **It allows the tool to be separated into client/server components.**

+The other end of this spectrum is to be able to use the server as a terminal to control the app.

+#### API Layer

+- [ ] Enable programmatic control via terminal commands
+- [ ] Design endpoints for search/add/remove/list operations

+These two items are the critical hinge in which integration and end-to-end testing can be built on, providing a foundation for automated testing and CI integration

 #### Summary

-The project’s near‑term path is clear: add support for books and music, use their differences to drive real architectural improvements, and maintain the flexibility of custom media creation.
-Once these steps are complete, the foundation will be strong enough to revisit secondary categories like TV shows or games without risking brittle code or wasted design effort.
+The original plan was to unify the grid structure to a generalized, user-configurable system, but communicating what i'm seeing, what firefox is reporting, the uselessness of the terminal output from the Vite server, and the lack of a way to programatically control the app for direct feedback are impossible without an API and logger.